misterzero/unchained-dividends/README.md

 ## Development

-Before configuring dependencies to build this project, you will need to set up an environment, byt following the below steps:
+Before configuring dependencies to build this project, you will need to set up an environment by following the steps below:

-1. [TestRPC]: We need ot install a local ethereum network
+1. [TestRPC]: We need to install a local Ethereum network
-    - Once installed, run the below command in a seperate terminal with default accounts:
+    - Once installed, run the below command in a separate terminal with default accounts:

         testrpc -d